Commonsense Direct and Digital Marketing by Drayton Bird: Book Review & Takeaways

 How to Write Sales Letters that Sell, also by Drayton Bird

 P.S. - Want more copywriting and direct marketing book recommendations?
-Subscribe to my newsletter below — you'll be kept up to date on my wild goose chases through libraries and used book stores to find rare advertising gems!
+Subscribe to my newsletter below — you'll be kept up to date on my wild goose chases through libraries and used book stores to find rare advertising and writing gems!